 Share this

-how to draw blood at home the easy way: using a home blood draw kit
+how to draw blood at home the easy way using a sample collection kit

 - With the instructions open in front of you, remove the lancets and twist off the tops.
-Place them next to you.
+Place them on the tabletop or surface in front of you.

 - There is a small, sterile gauze packet in the kit.
 Open the package and put the gauze next in line.